-The independent auditor, appointed by the former Audit Commission and now overseen by Public Sector Audit Appointments Limited to review the accounts of the Council, prepares a report of that review which is included with the final audited Financial Statements.
+The independent auditor, appointed by Public Sector Audit Appointments Limited to review the accounts of the Council, prepares a report of that review which is included with the final audited Financial Statements.
 This report will be issued after the Accounts have been audited in July/August 2020.